Amaydoshi04/CurrencyConv/README.md

 Thank you for using the Currency Exchange Monitor & Alert Agent!
 We hope it helps you stay informed about exchange rate fluctuations.

-To generate an API key for the ExchangeRates API provided by apilayer, you can follow these steps:
+To generate an API key for the ExchangeRates API provided by apilayer (https://apilayer.com/marketplace/exchangerates_data-api), you can follow these steps:
 1. Visit the apilayer Marketplace: Open your web browser and navigate to the apilayer Marketplace.
 2. Sign Up or Log In: If you don't already have an apilayer account, you will need to sign up for one.
 If you have an account, log in using your credentials.
 3. Select ExchangeRates API: In the marketplace, find the ExchangeRates API or use the search bar to locate it.
 Click on the API to view its details.